 Bangerter Law Firm has over 15 years of experience in dealing with criminal charges related to marijuana possession, cultivation, distribution and use.

 Although marijuana is becoming more and more accepted within society and the laws have recently changed to reduce the penalties, it is important to allow an experienced attorney to review each and every aspect of your case.

-Call or text Bangerter Law Firm for a free consultation today.
+Call Bangerter Law Firm for a free consultation today.

 Misdemeanor Marijuana Charges

 In the State of Utah, possession of less than 100 pounds of marijuana for first time offenders is charges a class B misdemeanor.

 Even if the marijuana was not actually on your person, you may still be charged under a “constructive possession” theory by the State of Utah.

 Misdemeanor marijuana charges are handled differently by each court within the State of Utah.
 Some courts take the charges more seriously than others.
 Some courts require additional treatment and other components.
 A marijuana attorney that knows the particularities of each judge can be very useful in your specific case.
 Misdemeanor marijuana charges are prime candidates for a Plea in Abeyance, which may allow you to to ultimately have your marijuana charges dismissed!

 If you were driving a car while in possession of marijuana, the state may try to take your drivers’ license for 6 months.
 This harsh penalty can sometime be avoided though negotiations and plea deals that will result in a “no driving” finding on the record which will save your drivers’ license!